 If you have A LOT of emails you want to keep, then exporting your email will be required.
 Although the exact path you need to take to make this happen may differ between providers, every email service provider allows you to export your emails.
 So search for where and how you can do this.

-Often, a simple search in your browser for “how to export my email from X” will give you links to step by step directions on how to make this happen.
+Often, a simple search in your browser for “how to export my email from X” will give you links to step-by-step directions on how to make this happen.

 How to export your email from Gmail